Over 500 international students trapped in Ukrainian town – as it happened | world news

 prime minister of canada Justin Trudeau also confirmed that he spoke with Ukrainian President Zelenskiy about the “horrific attacks” at the Zaporizhzhia nuclear power plant.

-“These unacceptable attacks from Russia must stop immediately,” Trudeau said.
+“These unacceptable attacks by Russia must stop immediately,” Trudeau said.

 Ukrainian emergency services have confirmed that rescue teams are currently at the site of the Zaporizhzhya nuclear power plant to extinguish the fire that broke out earlier in the morning in the training building.

-Earlier, the agency said Russian troops blocked emergency crews from attending the fire.
+Earlier, the agency said Russian troops prevented emergency teams from attending the fire.

 Comments are closed.